Super-Protocol/docs/docs/developers/CLI_commands/files/index.md

 ---

-Manage your files in third-party storages such as Storj.
-You will need to have set up access to a storage when [configuring SPCTL](/developers/cli_guides/configuring).
+Manage files in third-party storage such as Storj.

+The majority of these commands require a Storj account and SPCTL configured to use it.
+Refer to the [Set up Storj](/developers/cli_guides/configuring#set-up-storj) section to create a bucket and access grants and set up SPCTL.

-## Usage
+## Synopsis

 ```
 ./spctl files <command>